 Meteorological Factors affecting Air Pollution

 Meteorological factors significantly influence air pollution meteorology by affecting plume behavior and dispersion.
-Wind speed and direction determine how different types of plumes—such as buoyant or dense—spread.
+Wind speed and direction determine how different types of plumes—such as buoyant or dense—spread behave.
 Temperature inversions can trap pollutants, altering plume types and intensifying air pollution.
 Humidity and atmospheric pressure also impact the dispersion and behavior of pollutants, influencing overall air quality.

 The following factors should be measured while examining air quality.
 They can help us better understand the chemical reactions that take place in the atmosphere.